jeongminjeon/floorplan/USER_GUIDE.md

   - Make sure Python is installed correctly
   - Try running `python --version` in Command Prompt
   - Reinstall Python if needed

+### Problem: Can't load saved file
+- **Solution**:
+  - Make sure the file is a `.json` file created by this tool
+  - Check that the file isn't corrupted
+  - Try opening the file in a text editor to verify it's valid JSON

 ## Understanding Dimensions